 - Be on an Income-Driven Repayment Plan

-You can pay what you’re able to afford with income-driven repayment plans during your LVC year (and beyond).
+You can pay what you’re able to afford with income-driven repayment plans during your LVC term (and beyond).
 One of the advantages of an income-driven plan is that your federal direct loan balance is forgiven after 20/25 years, depending on the payment plan.
 And, as noted above, if you work in public service jobs, it can be reduced to 10 years via the PSLFP.

 Other Loan Repayment Options

 Deferment or forbearance are also options for your student loan debt, usually based on “economic hardship.”
-If you’re planning on graduate school and may end up accumulating and/or consolidating more student loan debt, deferment or forbearance may be the better options for you during your LVC year, going to an income-driven plan after graduate school.
+If you’re planning on graduate school and may end up accumulating and/or consolidating more student loan debt, deferment or forbearance may be the better options for you during your LVC term, going to an income-driven plan after graduate school.
 Again, LVC will provide a letter for you to verify your income for an application for deferment or forbearance.

 There are loan forgiveness programs specifically for teachers as well, with potential for 100% loan forgiveness after 5 years.